Spin-resolved Mott crossover and entanglement in the half-filled Hubbard model: Results and Discussion

-{\textit{PCA of charge and spin correlations.---}}To gain a data-driven, unsupervised view of how electronic correlations reorganize across the metallic to Mott insulator crossover regime, we perform principal component analysis (PCA) of the site-resolved charge and spin correlation matrices.
-This machine-learning technique allows us to cut through the complexity of the full correlation data and identify the dominant, collective fluctuation modes that emerge as a function of the Hubbard interaction $U$.
-For a given $M\times M$ correlation matrix, the data are first centered by subtracting the mean of each row.
-The covariance matrix is then constructed as $C=\frac{1}{M}X^{T}X$.
-Diagonalization of $C$ yields eigenvalues $\lambda_k$ and orthonormal eigenvectors $w_k$ via $Cw_k=\lambda_k w_k$, where each $w_k$ defines a principal component corresponding to an independent fluctuation mode.
-The normalized explained variance-ratio, $\tilde{\lambda}_k = \frac{\lambda_k}{\sum_i \lambda_i}$, quantifies the statistical importance of each component and serves as the primary diagnostic in our analysis.
-In practice, the leading variance-ratios $\tilde{\lambda}_k$ reveal which fluctuation channels dominate the correlation data.
+Each eigenvector $w_k$ defines a principal component, i.e., a collective fluctuation pattern in correlation space.
+The associated eigenvalue $\lambda_k$ measures how much of the total variance of the dataset is carried by that fluctuation mode.
+The projection of a given correlation dataset $X$ onto the $k$-th principal component is

+Tracking $p_k$ as a function of $U$ therefore reveals how strongly each collective mode contributes to the correlations at that interaction strength.
+To quantify the statistical importance of each principal component, we define the normalized explained variance-ratio

+The leading variance-ratios $\tilde{\lambda}_k$ reveal which fluctuation channels dominate the correlation data.
 By tracking their evolution with the interaction strength $U$, we can identify charge-dominated or spin-dominated regimes in a fully data-driven manner.
 This unsupervised approach thus complements traditional observables and provides a transparent framework for visualizing correlation reorganization and crossovers in finite-size Hubbard clusters.